hajdun/inventory-management/README.md

 It would be nice to add debouncing or throttling to quantity modification.

+Would be nice to cache static resources properly (e.g. images)

 Storage issue
 I am used to creating Node servers which [can actually store and retrieve data](https://github.com/hajdun/express_crud/blob/main/backend/server.js).
 I never used Nuxt before.